 July 23rd is coming up fast- have you been practicing your dance moves in anticipation of Yoga Union’s first ever Yoga Groove?

 July brings us a new pose of the month- Setu Bandha Sarvangasana, or, Bridge Pose (setu = dam, dike or bridge, bandha = lock).
 This is a great pose for yogis in all stages of practice, and the benefits are extensive.
-Anatomically, Bridge focuses on the neck and shoulders and in women, the uterus.
-The chest, neck and spine are stretched, while the abdominal organs, lungs and thyroid are stimulated.
-The pose can also alleviate stress, improve digestion and rejuvenate tired legs.
-Here are some tips to help you get into Bridge:
+The pose can alleviate stress, improve digestion and rejuvenate tired legs.

 Happy 4th of July weekend fellow Yogis!
 Do you have plans to BBQ, enjoy the sunshine or watch the fireworks?
 In case you’re still wondering what to do with all this nice weather, here are some holiday happenings in the Portland area:

 Chris has been practicing yoga for the past six years and has recently begun teaching in Portland, Oregon.
 He has been listening to music since Poison overtook his heart at age 12.
 Yoga and music, yoga and music, yoga and music!
 Jai!